projectsbyif/data-permissions-catalogue/content/patterns/activity-log.md

  - title: Activity log in Facebook
    url: https://www.facebook.com/help/activitylog
    description: A list of locations the phone has been in and then recorded, which helps Siri choose a person’s home and work location.
- - description: Your bank's record of transactions could also be considered an activity log.
+ - description: Your bank's record of transactions can also be considered an activity log.

 ---